 My proposal involves Indigenous research and my research contributions fall outside those listed in the existing categories.
 Where should I list them?

-In the context of Indigenous research, and as per the Guidelines for the Merit Review of Indigenous Research, other contributions can be listed within current or additional categories.
+In the context of Indigenous research as defined by SSHRC, and as per the Guidelines for the Merit Review of Indigenous Research, you can list other contributions within existing categories or use additional categories.

 Can I include a publication in my bibliography and citations if it has been accepted for publication, but has not yet been published?

 Yes.
-You may list accepted publications along with their intended publication date.
-Please do not list publications that have been submitted but have not yet been accepted for publication.
+You can list accepted publications along with their intended publication date.
+Do not list publications that have been submitted but have not yet been accepted for publication.

 Do I need to send SSHRC my transcripts?

 No. Applications to the SSHRC Postdoctoral Fellowships funding opportunity do not require transcripts.